ihmwg/IHMCIF/overview.md

 The extension dictionary aims to cover:

  - Input data (e.g. crosslinks, EM map, EM class average, subunit structures)
+   - For example, crosslinks ("residue I in protein A is linked to residue J in protein B") directly from the experiment are stored in the `_ihm_cross_link_list` mmCIF category.
+   - PDB IDs or homology/comparative models are listed in the `_ihm_starting_model_details` category and their coordinates in `_ihm_starting_model_coord`.
  - Our interpretation of the data (e.g. ambiguity, segmentation)
+   - For example, with the crosslink above there may be multiple copies of proteins A or B, while residues I or J may not exist or may be represented at a lower resolution.
+The modeling interpretation of these crosslinks is described in the `_ihm_cross_link_restraint` category.
+   - Our model may correspond to only a subset of the experimental data (e.g. an EM map may be of a complex and we're only modeling a subcomplex) or vice versa (e.g. we're modeling a complex and we have EM class averages for subcomplexes created by domain deletion).
-   - Note that we *not* store raw restraints in the file, since we consider these to be implementation details.
+   - Note that we do *not* store raw restraints in the file, since we consider these to be implementation details.
 At least for IMP, the software, and our approaches to solve modeling problems, are constantly changing, so it would be futile to try to capture every last parameter (particularly